September 13th, 2011

-PIP stands for personal insurance protection, and it is an extension of car insurance that covers medical expenses and, in many cases, lost wages.
+PIP stands for personal insurance protection (personal injury protection), and it is an extension of car insurance that covers medical expenses and, in many cases, lost wages.
 It is often called “no-fault” coverage because its inherent comprehensiveness pays out claims agnostic of who is at fault in the accident.

 If you have PIP insurance and are hurt in accident, you can receive maximum benefits whether or not the accident was your fault.
 On top of medical bills and lost wages, PIP insurance can also cover expenses like transportation to medical appointments and lawn repair.